Video can’t be displayed

 Ambassadors of Love Songs

-tommy petillo, Since 1978 when the original members selected him as their lead singer, tommy's dynamic vocals have embodied the heart, soul and true essence of voice carrying a tradition of classic and timeless love songs by The Duprees.
-Tommy has with great pride continued the legacy of the Duprees songbook for more than 46 years of stage performances.
+tommy petillo, joined The Duprees in 1978 performing with original members mike arnone, joe santolo, and john salvato. tommy has been the defining lead vocalist of the group’s modern era returning in 2022 to today.
+With decades of national touring, multiple studio and live albums, and thousands of performances, he has become synonymous with The Duprees’ romantic sound, helping preserve and expand their legacy for new generations. the original members selected him as their lead singer for his dynamic vocals that have embodied the heart, soul and true essence of voice that has carried the tradition of classic and timeless love songs by The Duprees of yesterday and today.
+Tommy has with great pride continued the legacy of the DUPREES songbook for more than 24 consecutive years of stage performances.

 shawn stevens, Professional career began as a child actor, appearing in dozens of stage musicals, television productions and feature film projects, receiving accolades and awards for his efforts.
 He has performed with the legendary Doo Wop groups "The Diamonds" and, most recently, "The Vogues".
 Now in 2023, a member of The Duprees, Shawn says "it doesn't get any better than this!